-Dr. Stephen Barrett, a psychiatrist from Allentown, Pa., said he sent hair samples from two healthy teen-age women to 13 hair analysis laboratories around the country.
-He said he got back conflicting reports, some of which contained ″bizarre and potentially frightening″ interpretations and recommendations.
+Dr. Stephen Barrett, an Allentown, Pa., psychiatrist, said in Friday’s Journal of the American Medical Association that he sent hair samples from two healthy teen-age women to 13 labs around the country.

-Commercial labs provide hair analysis to health-food stores, beauty shops, chiropractors, nutrition consultants and other practitioners who use the reports to recommend vitamin and nutritional supplements to clients.
+The reports, which cost from $17 to $40, are sometimes used by health food stores, beauty shops, chiropractors, nutrition consultants and other practitioners to recommend vitamin and nutritional supplements, Barrett said.

-Barrett has asked the Federal Trade Commission to prevent hair analysis labs from giving their information to anyone but licensed practitioners such as doctors and dentists.
+Barrett sent his report to the Federal Trade Commission asking the agency to bar the labs from providing information to anyone but licensed practitioners, such as doctors and dentists.

 Mario Baldessari, an FTC spokesman, declined to say whether the agency would act on Barrett’s request.

-Last year, the FTC sought and won an injunction from a federal court in Virginia barring one hair analysis lab from making false claims to the public, Baldessari said.
-In that case, he said, the FTC contended that hair analysis is inaccurate, worthless to consumers and possibly harmful because it might prevent patients from seeking proper medical attention.
+Last year, the FTC sought and won an injunction from a federal court in Virginia barring a hair analysis lab from making false claims to the public, Baldessari said.
+In that case, the FTC contended that hair analysis is inaccurate, worthless to consumers and possibly harmful because it might prevent patients from seeking proper medical attention.